ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

         SYNTAX 1.3.6.1.4.1.1466.115.121.1.15{1024} )
 ```

-Enter, and then (it will create a subclass of inetOrgPerson with optional gender attribute)
+Enter, and then, to create a subclass of inetOrgPerson with optional gender attribute:
 ```
 dn: cn=schema
 changetype: modify